Nietzschecat/IMapp/README.md

 # IMapp
 This repository is about a simple IM application.
-You can register different accounts and chat with your friend through Internet.It consists of client and server which is written by JAVA.
+You can register different accounts and chat with your friend through Internet.
+It consists of client and server which is written by JAVA.
+The applaction is based on Socket.

 <img src="https://github.com/Nietzschecat/IMapp/raw/master/picture/图片1.png" width =300/><img src="https://github.com/Nietzschecat/IMapp/raw/master/picture/图片2.png" width =300/>